| |

 do a few things like: get a vehicle,

-lights, strip things off the car,
+strip things off the car,

 helmet, make/install a